Standard price: £95.00

 Chapter 16 - Challenges of regulatory compliance using sensor technology for drinking water distribution systems

-This Scientific and Technical Report (STR) presents the findings of the IWA Task Group on River Water Quality Modelling (RWQM).
-The task group was formed to create a scientific and technical base...
+This Scientific and Technical Report (STR) presents the findings of the IWA Task Group on River Water Quality Modelling (RWQM) in a critical evaluation of the current state of the practice in...